inURwhey/transparent-talent-monorepo/Documentation/BACKLOG.md

 ## Unrefined Ideas & Brainstorming
 *This section is an inbox for raw ideas.
 During a "Session Summary" they will be refined, scored, and moved into the prioritized backlog below.*
+* Perform a one-time pass of the db structure and schemas to make sure it aligns with industry standards and expectations.
 ---

 ## Tier 1: Foundational Infrastructure (Highest Priority)